UBC-DSCI/introduction-to-datascience-python/source/intro.md

 In the block of code below, we put everything from this chapter together, with a few modifications.
-In particular, we have actually skipped the `select` step that we did above; since you specify the variable names to plot in the `ggplot` function, you don't actually need to `select` the columns in advance when creating a visualization.
+In particular, we have actually skipped the `loc[]` step that we did above; since you specify the variable names to plot in the `altair` function, you don't actually need to select the columns in advance when creating a visualization.
 We have also provided *comments* next to many of the lines of code below using the hash symbol `#`.
 When Python sees a `#` sign, \index{comment} \index{aaacommentsymb@\#|see{comment}} it